jusnary/narycyber.github.io/content/posts/Vulnhub/Tr0ll3/index.md

 Step to crack.

-Time to use aircrack-ng to crack the password. gaUoCe34t1
+Time to use aircrack-ng to crack the password.
+`aircrack-ng -w gold_star.txt wytshadow.cap `
 ![[Pasted image 20230416232229.png]]
+From the above output, the password is gaUoCe34t1.

 ![[Pasted image 20230416232410.png]]